Contents hide

-Cannelloni are large, cylindrical pasta tubes that cooks fill with cheese, vegetables, meat, or seafood, then bake in sauce until tender and bubbling.
-They serve most often as a baked first course, where the pasta absorbs sauce while the filling stays rich and structured.
+Cannelloni are large, cylindrical pasta tubes that are filled with cheese, vegetables, meat, or seafood, then baked in sauce until tender and bubbling.
+They are most often served as a baked first course, where the pasta absorbs the sauce while the filling stays rich and structured.

 Cannelloni comes from Italy’s long tradition of stuffed pasta, where cooks used filled shapes to turn simple ingredients into celebratory dishes.
 The name derives from canna, meaning reed or tube, which describes the pasta’s hollow form.